Kristina01111000/Drws_site/README.md

 For topic pages make first letter be capitalized, remove italics, nutrition already done analytics add him as an admin for other sites
-Fix spacing and sizing of video
+Fix spacing and sizing of video still gettign emails for 4elifestyle
-See if i can embed the arrow in practical benefits into the bullet list still gettign emails for 4elifestyle